CSharpDude/daves-digital-garden/src/site/notes/Sessions/Session 13 - Bree - Fellowship.md

 ### A Surprise Meeting
 We reached Bree in the second week of October and, as was now our custom, headed to the Prancing Pony for refreshment and lodging.
 As we approached the bar, Barnabas, nodding towards a dark alcove in the rear of the room,  quietly told us "Someone's here what's looking for you.
 Mysterious woman sitting in the rear."

 Glancing at each other, conveying unsaid caution to be ready for anything, we slowly made our way toward the dark alcove.
-As we approached the table, Gorin moved to the right and Galamdir to the left.
+As we approached the table, Gorin moved to the right and Amdiriel to the left.
 We would not be taken by surprise.
 At the table was what appeared to be a woman dressed in a green hooded cloak, the cloak obscuring her face from view.
 It was as if her face had no memorable details.

 ![Gilraen Inn.png|200](/img/user/zz_assetts/Gilraen%20Inn.png)